 Type 1 Diabetes Hasn’t Stopped Me

-I also now am and ambassador for JDRF, a Type 1 Diabetes charity, and I also create lots of online content spreading awareness including many YouTube videos and a podcast called All 4 One.
-This has helped me to connect with hundreds of people across the world living with the same condition as me and it's really uplifting and encouraging.
+I also now am and ambassador for JDRF, a Type one Diabetes charity, and I also create lots of online content spreading awareness including many YouTube videos and a podcast called All four One.
+This has helped me to connect with hundreds of people across the world living with the same condition as me and it’s really uplifting and encouraging.